 Sometimes the money ends before the month ends.
 And, at this time of year, we’re all confronted with extra expenses – gifts, parties, family meals and, depending on where you live, higher heating bills.
 How can you bring in extra money to pay for it all — without selling your plasma?
 Luckily, you have options.
 Here are a few ideas to start you on the road to a balanced budget:

 1. Seasonal change.
-Some national companies, such as UPS and Home Depot, take on temporary workers during the holiday rush.
+Some companies take on temporary workers during the holiday rush.
 The jobs have an end date, although sometimes employers will approach stellar workers with permanent job opportunities.
 As a temporary worker, you will not receive employee benefits, and you may have to pass a background check and drug screenings.
 Other seasonal jobs can be found at Christmas tree lots, pop-up holiday stores, mall kiosks, flower shops, retail stores and restaurants.
 Don’t wait to read a classified ad for a position — approach local businesses in person with a résumé and a request for employment.
 A face-to-face connection makes an impression and will put you ahead of email applicants.

 2. Build your own pop-up business.
 Are you a whiz at wrapping gifts?
 Do you shop with lightning speed and have a unique ability to choose the right gift for a person?
 Consider hiring yourself out as a shopping elf.
 Determine an hourly wage and a list of services.
 Create a checklist for your clients, outlining gift-buying budgets, guidelines, descriptions of recipients, payment methods, etc. Post a notice on your Facebook page to let friends and family know you are offering the service, and place an ad in the local newspaper and on local websites including Craigslist.
 If you are a DIYer, ask friends if the need any help with home repairs or chores done.
 If they are not handy or procrastinate when it comes to household chores, offer to clear that “honey-do” list for a fee.